jack-thomas/recipes.jackthomas.io/_drafts/mac-and-cheese-crock-pot.md

 ## Directions

 1. Boil water in a large pot.
 Once the water is boiling, add salt.
 Boil the macaroni in water for 1 min less than what the package says for al dente.
 (Do not overcook or you'll have soggy noodles.)
-2. Meanwhile, combine all ingredients except the macaroni in a pot.
-Set over medium heat, and cook until everything is melted.
+2. Meanwhile, combine all ingredients except the macaroni in a crock pot.
-3. Drain the pasta and combine with sauce.
+3. Run crock pot on high until

 ## Notes